filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 #### Implementation Guidelines

-- The `ElectionProof` struct in block header has two fields:
+- The `ElectionProof` ticket struct in the block header has two fields:
-  - `vrf.Proof` the output of the VRF
+  - `vrf.Proof`, the output of the VRF, or `ElectionProof` ticket.
   - `WinCount` that corresponds to the result of the Poisson Sortition.
 - `WinCount` needs to be `> 0` for winning blocks.
 - `WinCount` is included in the tipset weight function.
 The sum of `WinCount`s of a tipset replaces the size of tipset factor in the weight function.